 The MSc (Physiotherapy) program is designed to develop an educational qualification for entry to the physiotherapy profession.
 View the academic timetable.
+(Please note that the 2021 academic timetable will change for those entering the program in 2022.)

 Physiotherapy presents a variety of job opportunities.
 Physiotherapists may work independently or as part of a multidisciplinary health-care team.
 Physiotherapists can work in: